browserengineering/book/book/embeds.md

 Implement this feature.^[It's debatable whether this is a good feature of iframes, as it causes a lot of confusion for web developers who embed iframes they don't plan on navigating.]

+*Multi-frame focus*: in our toy browser, pressing `tab` repeatedly goes through the elemnts in a single frame.
+But this is bad for accessibility, because it doesn't allow a user of the keyboard to obtain access to focusable elements in other frames.